zilishen/documentation/content/nginx/admin-guide/basic-functionality/runtime-control.md

 The `kill` utility can also be used to send a signal directly to the master process.
 The process ID of the master process is written, by default, to the **nginx.pid** file, which is located in the **/usr/local/nginx/logs** or **/var/run** directory.

-For more information about advanced signals (for performing live binary upgrades, for example), see [Controlling nginx](https://nginx.org/en/docs/control.html) at **nginx.org**.
+For more information about advanced signals (for performing live binary upgrades, for example), see [Control nginx](https://nginx.org/en/docs/control.html) at **nginx.org**.